friedbrice/alloglot/README.md

 If there is no user-level or workspace-level configuration present, Alloglot will read configuration from a file `.vscode/alloglot.json` if one exists.
-The format for this file is to drop the `alloglot.`-prefix on top-level keys, but otherwise is the same.
+The format for this file is to drop the `alloglot.`-prefix on top-level keys, but otherwise is the same as the usual VS Code settings configuration schema.

-This file can be checked into a project's git repository without causing issue, since it is ignored if a user has user-level or workspace-level configuration.
+`.vscode/alloglot.json` can be checked into a project's git repository without causing issue, since it is ignored if a user has user-level or workspace-level configuration (or merged, configurable by user).
 An experienced contributor can create a `.vscode/alloglot.json` file and check it into the repository.
 This can greatly reduce the effort new contributors expend to onboard to a project, especially for large projects that use multiple programming languages, bespoke tooling, or complex build processes.